godhavarigopalai-cpu/covergo-api-docs/docs/DEPLOYMENT.md

 - Triggers on pushes to the `main` branch
 - Builds the MkDocs site using Python 3.11
-- Uses `docs_dir: .` configuration to find docs in root directory
+- Uses standard MkDocs configuration with docs/ directory
 - Deploys to GitHub Pages
 - Can also be triggered manually via the Actions tab

 ### Configuration Notes

-The MkDocs configuration uses `docs_dir: .` which means documentation files are stored in the repository root directory rather than a `docs/` subdirectory.
-This setup works well for GitHub Actions deployment.
+The MkDocs configuration uses the default `docs/` directory structure, which is the recommended approach for MkDocs projects.
+Documentation files are properly organized in the `docs/` subdirectory, avoiding conflicts with the build output.

 ## Repository Structure